ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

    in single or double-quotes.
 If you are testing against a number, then you do not need to use quotes.

+.. note:: The proscription against *elseif* applies to any conditionals inside the conditional tag pair.

 Protected Characters
 ~~~~~~~~~~~~~~~~~~~~